MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 ## Refresh data from CRM

-You can refresh data to get recent changes from CRM into Viva Sales.
-For example, if you add a new field to a record type in CRM, you can refresh data to reflect the new field in Viva Sales.
-You can refresh data either for all record types or for a specific record type.
+You should refresh data to get recent changes from CRM into Viva Sales.
+For example, if you add a new field to a record type view in CRM, you should refresh data to reflect the new field in Viva Sales.
+You can refresh data either for all record type at once or for a specific record type.

 ### Refresh data for all record types